Professor Will Herrington

 BIOGRAPHY

-Will Herrington is a Medical Research Council-Kidney Research UK Professor David Kerr clinician scientist based at the Nuffield Department of Population Health, University of Oxford and a practising Honorary Consultant Nephrologist at Oxford Kidney Unit.
-He joined the Renal Studies Group as a Clinical Research Fellow and trained on landmark renal trials (SHARP, 3C and UKHARP3).
-In 2013, he was awarded an MD from the University of Cambridge for a thesis entitled ‘The effects of lowering LDL cholesterol on stroke in chronic kidney disease’.
+Professor Will Herrington is a clinician scientist based at Oxford Population Health, and a practising Honorary Consultant Nephrologist at Oxford Kidney Unit.
+He jointly leads the Renal Studies Group which he joined in 2010 as a Clinical Research Fellow and trained on landmark renal trials (SHARP, 3C and UKHARP3).

-He co-leads the EMPA-KIDNEY trial, which is testing the effects of empagliflozin 10mg versus placebo on cardiorenal outcomes in 6609 people with chronic kidney disease with and without diabetes.
-He also co-chairs the UK Kidney Association guideline working group responsible for recommendations on the use of SGLT-2 inhibitors in adults with kidney disease, and has chaired the UK Renal Trials Network since 2020.
+He is Chief Investigator of the EASi-KIDNEYTM trial and the EMPA-KIDNEY trial which tested the effects of empagliflozin 10mg versus placebo on cardiorenal outcomes in 6609 people with chronic kidney disease with and without diabetes.

 Key publications